tuananh-vn/ingest_projects/README.md

 #### Select your demo

 select a demo by adding `DEMO=<name of the demo>` to the make command.
-List the available demos by typing `make demos`
+List the available demos by typing `make list-demos`

 For example, if the selected demo is `basic`